HGI and the education we deliver are based on the principle of mutual respect, for each other and the human and ecological communities we inhabit.

 Debbie arrived on Haida Gwaii as a young adult and to this day remains enthralled with the people, lifestyle, culture and environmental richness provided by the islands.
 She is passionate about initiatives focused on sustainable community development that serve to protect both the people and environment.

-In her spare time, Debbie volunteers as a Director for Literacy Haida Gwaii and spends time assisting at the Queen Charlotte Community Salmon Hatchery.
+In her spare time, Debbie volunteers spends time assisting at the Queen Charlotte Community Salmon Hatchery.

 Debbie is currently working on her thesis in completion of a Master of Arts in Environment and Management, Royal Roads University.

 When not working or volunteering she can be found playing in the dirt of her organic garden.
 She has raised two children on Haida Gwaii, both of whom she is profoundly proud of.

 After obtaining a journalism and human rights degree, and an outdoor adventure naturalist diploma, Laura spent years working as an outdoor educator, wilderness guide and adventure therapist across Canada and Australia.
 In 2010, she began spending her autumns on Haida Gwaii where she fell in love with the people and place.